Romanian Deadlift Benefits – Introduction

-Many leg exercises that we do in the gym, primarily work the quadriceps, one of the largest muscle groups in the human body.
+Many leg exercises that you do in the gym, primarily work the quadriceps, one of the largest muscle groups in the human body.

 Having tight and weak hamstrings can result in hamstring injury.

-If you sit a lot, you are at risk for tight and weak hamstrings.
+If you sit too much, you are at risk for tight and weak hamstrings, besides lower back pain.

-If you mainly workout the muscles that you can see in a mirror, like the front of your body, chest, biceps and quadriceps, then you have a higher risk injuring your hamstring.
+Or, if you mainly work out the muscles that you can see in a mirror, like the front of your body, chest, biceps, and quadriceps, then you have a higher risk of injuring your hamstrings.

-The romanian deadlift benefits the other half of your leg that squats and leg presses cannot.
+This type of deadlift benefits the other half of your leg that squats, leg presses, and leg extensions cannot.

-When properly done, the romanian deadlift will help you to strengthen your hamstrings.
+When correctly done, the Romanian deadlift will help you strengthen your hamstrings.

 Besides being less prone to injury, stronger hamstrings will enable you to walk and run with greater ease.

-Let’s not take walking or running for granted, especially those of us who are over 50.
+Let’s not take walking or running for granted, especially if you are over 50.

-You want to be able to hang out and even better play with your kids, grandkids or friends?
+Do you want to be able to hang out and even better play with your kids, grandkids, or friends?

 Well, stronger and fitter legs are the way to go.